Partnership for Prevention

 Anthony Tropea is an International Benefits Manager, based in the USA.
-He has been part of the team leading the roll-out of our Partnership for Prevention Programme.
-Under this scheme, all GSK employees and their family members, irrespective of where in the world they are based, will have access to up to 40 healthcare services at low or no cost to themselves.
-Anthony tells us about his time at GSK and why the programme was created.
+He is part of the team leading the roll-out of our Partnership for Prevention Programme which will enable GSK employees and their family members to access to up to 40 healthcare services at low or no cost.

 Tell us about your career with GSK